top of page

 What resources will be offered before and during the course?

 All participants will have access to a file with abstracts of presentations one month before the course.
-After the course, participants will have access to selected presentation files from the course.
-Additionally, participants will have access to a group communication platform (WhatsApp) , where they will be able to interact with one another and uphold their network, during and after the on-site program.
-They will also have access to MB Alumni Resources on the website, free webinars, and other events after the program concludes.
+They will also have access to the program yearbook, with biographies and contact information of all attendees, who agreed to share.
+After the course, participants will have access to selected presentation files and recordings from the course, for a period of 6 months.
+Additionally, participants will have access to faculty contact info, reading lists, supplementary resources and to a group communication platform (WhatsApp) , where they will be able to interact with one another and uphold their network, during and after the on-site program.
+They will also have access to the MB Alumni LinkedIn (private) group, MB Alumni Resources on the website, free webinars, and other events after the program concludes.

 Who are the speakers and how much access will I have to them throughout the course?

 You will have access to speakers during all course activities and social events, including occasional meals and coffee breaks, throughout the 10 days.
-Find the list of speakers and their bios on the Faculty India page on this website.
-Several faculty members will attend the full course, while others will join for 5-7 days, either in the first or second part of the program.
+Find the list of speakers and their bios on the MB Japan pages on this website.
+Several faculty members will attend the full course, while others will join for 6-7 of the days, either in the first or second part of the program.

 Yes, there will be free time.
-Please consult the Program India page on this site.
+Please consult the MB Japan pages on this site.
 Consider arriving one or two days early to settle in, and to recover from jetlag.
 We do encourage you to explore the local culture and cuisine.
+Please note that we will not visit Tokyo during this program.
 If you would like to visit additional cities, we encourage you to do so before or after the 10-day course.
-After lectures and social events finish on December 11, we encourage everyone to see (on their own) additional work by architects and landscape architects in India.
+After lectures and social events finish, we encourage everyone to see (on their own) additional work by architects and landscape architects in Japan.
 MB will provide recommendations.
 There will be one free day in the middle of the course.

 Will there be free time and can I explore other locations during the course?

 Can I bring family or friends with me?
-Can they join the field trip or meals during the program?
+Can they join the tours/visits or meals during the program?

 Yes, family and friends may travel with you, and they are welcome to join social events (and self-organized meals) during the course, but they may not attend lectures, workshops or roundtable discussions.
-You may be able to bring one person to the field trip, but please first ask us if space permits.
+You may be able to bring one person to the temple and garden visits/tours, if you get an extra ticket for them, but please first ask us if space permits.
 If there is space on the bus, we will be glad to welcome family members.
+You may bring a plus one to the Welcome Lunch, space permitting.
+Please request a paylink for the extra lunch from your MB supporting team member.
+The Welcome Lunch on the second day of the program is included with your tuition.